DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 You can find all content for this book in [this GitHub repo](https://github.com/DinisCruz/Book_Generation_Z_Developer) and you can submit ideas and issues (you found when reading this book) [here](https://github.com/DinisCruz/Book_Generation_Z_Developer/issues)

-Please share your views, suggestions and criticisms and don&#39;t hesitate to reach out to me on [@DinisCruz](https://twitter.com/DinisCruz)
+Please share your views, suggestions and criticisms and don't hesitate to reach out to me on [@DinisCruz](https://twitter.com/DinisCruz)